Georgia Brown (English singer): Singles

+Albums

 In addition to a number of original cast albums, Brown recorded several solo albums, including Georgia Brown Sings Kurt Weill (Decca LK4509, accompaniment directed by Ian Fraser) and Georgia Brown Sings Gershwin.

 Personal life

-In 1974, Brown married producer Gareth Wigan, with whom she had been involved for at least seven years; the couple married in order to expedite their emigration with their son Jonathan (then aged six) to the United States.
+In 1974, Brown married producer Gareth Wigan, with whom she had been involved for at least seven years; the couple married in order to expedite their immigration with their son Jonathan (then aged six) to the United States.
 Brown and Wigan separated in 1979, with their divorce becoming final in 1981 after protracted legal wrangling.

 Death

 Brown died at the age of 58 in London on 5 July 1992.
-A permanent U.S. resident who lived in California, she had flown to London to appear on the bill for a tribute to Sammy Davis, Jr. held that week at the Drury Lane Theatre.
+A permanent U.S. resident who lived in California, she had flown to London to appear on the bill for a tribute to Sammy Davis Jr. held that week at the Drury Lane Theatre.

-Before the date of the tribute she became ill, and underwent emergency surgery to remove an intestinal obstruction at Charing Cross Hospital where she died from complications.
-She was interred at Mount Sinai Memorial Park Cemetery.
+Before the date of the tribute she became ill and underwent emergency surgery to remove an intestinal obstruction at Charing Cross Hospital, where she died from complications.
+She was interred at Mount Sinai Memorial Park Cemetery in California.